A stone cave opens up into a barrel room in Sonoma County, California

 Tucked into a steep hillside just behind the Kunde Family Estate winery, more than 32,000 square feet of wine caves tunnel through ancient volcanic lava flows.
 They burrow 175 feet below the earth, welcoming visitors with a deep perfume of aging wine and oak barrels.

 These caves encourage ideas for all kinds of special celebrations, such as private meals in the dining room that sits encased in 5-million-year-old volcanic rock, complete with a volcanic rock stage and elegant redwood tables.
+If you’re traveling with a group, Kunde offers several private tours that include an in-depth visit to the wine caves.

-Schug Carneros Estate Winery, Sonoma
+11. Schug Carneros Estate Winery, Sonoma

 Yet the underground stone structures are polished and glossy and lined with gorgeous barrels.
-On the winery's comprehensive private tours, knowledgeable guides provide a blend of Schug's history and an overview of their "secret" winemaking techniques, then lead guests to the wine caves where tastings of wine await.
+During the winery’s comprehensive private tours, knowledgeable guides provide a blend of Schug’s history and an overview of their “secret” winemaking techniques, then lead guests to the wine caves where tastings of wine await.

 Two big doors open to the entrance of the cave at Thomas George Estates, Healdsburg